 Tour de Okanogan

-Closed due to snow and ice on road.
+Watch for icy corners on Pass in the morning.
 Tough climbs, breathtaking decents and great terrain for riding this 105 mile loop.
 From Winthrop, take East County Road to Twisp, follow Hwy 20 over Loup Loup Pass and descend toward Malott.
 Take a right on the B&O Road through Malott toward Old Hwy 97.
 Take a right and ride until Old Hwy 97 meets Hwy 97, keep going until Pateros.
 Cross the Methow River and turn right up Hwy 153.
 Stay on Hwy 153 until you can take side roads: Gold Creek Loop, Twisp-Carlton Rd, East County Rd.
 Not feeling quite up to the whole ride?
 Use the Okanogan County TranGO bus service to shorten the ride.
 Electric assist bikes allowed.

 rex Derr trail